-[Prisms do lot's of things] As a heterogeneous disorder involving quite widely-encompassing behavioural systems, rehabilitation strategies with neglect have met with varied success [@Danckert2006] .
-Caloric stimulation, where water, often ice-cold, is sprayed in the patient's ear canal, or vibration stimulation on the patient's neck, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time [@AdairHeilman2003!,@KarnathHartje1993!,@KarnathDichgans1996!,@Rubens1 985!].
+[Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been attempted (refs).
+Perhaps because of the heterogeneity of the symptom profile in neglect, most rehabilitation strategies have met with varied success [@Danckert2006] .
+Both caloric stimulation, in which water, often ice-cold, is injected into the patient's ear canal, and neck muscle vibration, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time (~20 minutes) [@AdairHeilman2003!,@KarnathHartje1993!,@KarnathDichgans1996!,@Rubens1 985!].
 Unfortunately, these exercises are aversive and their short-term effects prevent them from being useful as treatments.
-A much more promising rehabilitation technique based on prismatic glasses was developed[<- appropriate word?] by @Rossetti1998 [and?
-RossiKheyfetsReding1990!].
+A much more promising rehabilitation technique based on prismatic glasses has recently been shown to have broader, and more lasting effects in neglect [<- appropriate word?] [@Rossetti1998; RossiKheyfetsReding1990!].
 When patients with neglect are adapted to a rightward visual shift and the glasses removed, the after-effects on several behavioural measures are profound, and last considerably longer than the adaptation time [@FarnèRossetti2002!,@Frassinetti2002!,@Pisella2002!,@Rossetti1998!] .
-Judgment of straight-ahead and line bisection became closer to true centre [@Danckert2006], object cancellation, and figure copying improves [@Rosetti1998!], and exploratory eye movements become less biased [@Danckert2006,@Ferber2003!,@Rode2001!,@Rode1998!,@Tilikete2001!].
+Judgment of straight-ahead and line bisection became closer to true centre [@Danckert2006], object cancellation, and figure copying improves [@Rosetti1998!], exploratory eye movements demonstrate a reduction in rightward bias [@Danckert2006,@Ferber2003!,,], visual imagery [@Rode2001!,@Rode1998!], and posture [@Tilikete2001!].

-[Failures of prisms] Despite the long list of findings that prisms ameliorate neglect symptoms, more recent randomized control trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008!,@Turton2009!].
-Additionally, when an effort to examine attention and perception more directly, the ameliorative effects seem to become somewhat less clear.
-Some direct measures of attentional biases have been shown to be effected by prisms, such as covert shifts of attention [@Striemer2007,Nijboer2008!], and extinction [@Serino2007!], while other, perhaps more realistic measures of attention, like a serial visual search task that measures attention, have failed to show an effect [@Morris2004!].
-Similarly, while the fact that prisms cause patients to begin voluntarily making eye movements into their neglected hemifield has been well established, perceptual judgments can remain just as biased as before [@Dijkerman2003!,@Ferber2003!].
+[Failures of prisms] Despite the long list of behaviours prisms have been shown to ameliorate, more recent randomized control trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008!,@Turton2009!].
+Additionally, when an effort is made to examine attention and perception more directly, the ameliorative effects seem to become somewhat less clear.
+Some direct measures of attentional biases have been shown to be affected by prisms, such as covert shifts of attention [@Striemer2007,Nijboer2008!], and extinction [@Serino2007!], while other, perhaps more realistic measures of attention, such as a serial visual search task, have failed to show an effect [@Morris2004!].
+Similarly, while several studies have shown that prisms induce a shift in voluntarily eye movements towards previously neglected space, perceptual judgments can remain just as biased as before [@Dijkerman2003!,@Ferber2003!].
 This appears to be demonstrating a disassociation between occulomotor "looking" and perceptual "seeing," with prisms restoring the former but not the latter [@Danckert2010].